eclipse/dirigible/CONTRIBUTING.md

 [Travis CI](http://travis-ci.org) to validate your branches before you even put them into pull requests.
 All pull requests will be validated by Travis CI in any case and must pass before being merged.
-2. When commiting, your author email must be the same as your GitHub account, and make sure that you sign-off every commit (`git commit -s`).
+2. When committing, your author email must be the same as your GitHub account, and make sure that you sign-off every commit (`git commit -s`).
 3. Do not make pull requests from your `master` branch, please use topic branches instead.